bburns/Arda/README.md

 ## Data

 The DEM is stored in a 10k x 10k jpg file, made by monks and Redrobes on the [Outerra Worlds Forum](http://worlds.outercraft.com/forum/index.php).
+The process apparently included some real-world 3d elevation data, hand-editing, and simulated erosion.
+Somewhere they also have a 40k x 40k DEM (50m/px) version.

-The vector data includes the place names, rivers, forests, mountains - made by monks, SeerBlue, and Redrobes, and maintained by jvangeld here - https://github.com/jvangeld/ME-GIS.
+The vector data includes place names, rivers, forests, mountains - made by monks, SeerBlue, and Redrobes, and maintained by jvangeld here - https://github.com/jvangeld/ME-GIS.
+I added the curved Tolkienesque labels and colored the different elevations.

 The entire map covers 2000km on each axis, so the resolution of the DEM is 200m/px.